erleben/OpenTissue/documentation/unit_testing.md

-=A Guide to Boost unit-test framework=
+# A Guide to Boost unit-test framework

 This guide is only relevant for users that can not get the unit-testing to work probably.
 One should not have to do any of the steps below except installing boost correctly!

-This little guide is a short introduction on how to get the Boost [http://www.boost.org/libs/test/doc/components/utf/index.html link Unit Testing Framework] up and running.
+This little guide is a short introduction on how to get the Boost [Unit Testing Framework](http://www.boost.org/libs/test/doc/components/utf/index.html) up and running.
 It consist of three steps

 <ul>
 <li>Make sure boost is installed correctly</li>